emmpak/CV/README.md

 A 16-week intensive development bootcamp, focusing on:

-* Learning how to learn new tech
+* Learning how to approach new tech
 * Agile methodologies
 * Object-oriented design
 * Test driven development and behaviour driven development